• Skip to main content

 What does Tim Murphy say?

 I learned to appreciate poetry at school in Cork.
 Work by Yeats, Eliot, Dylan Thomas, Patrick Kavanagh, Thomas Kinsella, and Seán Ó Ríordáin was particularly inspirational.
 Outside of school my interest gravitated towards Leonard Cohen’s poetry, and I still find pleasure in returning to his early collections: Let Us Compare Mythologies, The Spice-Box of Earth, and Flowers for Hitler.
-As to favourite lines of poetry, what come to mind are lines by Coleridge, “In Xanadu did Kubla Khan / A stately pleasure-dome decree: / Where Alph, the sacred river, ran / Through caverns measureless to man / Down to a sunless sea.”; and Charles Bukowski, “there’s a bluebird in my heart that / wants to get out”.
+As to favourite lines of poetry, what come to mind are lines by Coleridge, “In Xanadu did Kubla Khan / A stately pleasure-dome decree: / Where Alph, the sacred river, ran / Through caverns measureless to man / Down to a sunless sea.”; and Joyce Mansour, “Offer your throat to the night / Obsessive Africa / Spit your teeth your waste / Your dizziness / In the whipped cream / Of the church”.

 I enjoy poetry of all varieties but tend to prefer the more experimental approaches.
 I often find Surrealist and Beat poetry more rewarding than more mainstream narrative or confessional work.
 But one of the benefits of reviewing poetry is that it involves a concentration on contextual merit irrespective of genre, and this encourages me towards remaining appreciative of all styles.
 In 2017 I broke through a long-standing creative block by beginning an enduring practice of writing haiku, so I also read a lot of haiku and related Japanese forms.